gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves all the data loaders that are added and enabled for an application.
+Use this API to get all selected data loaders of the application in the form of tags.

 *Returned Response:*